Jomlom/Jomlom/README.md

 18y/o student working in some organisations mostly for fun with friends;

-I program in python, C# and some java - i also do art and modelling;
+I do some python, C# and java - i also like pixel art and modelling;

+Currently learning Godot;

 Most of my work is private;